openharmony/device_qemu/README.md

 ## Usage<a name="section169045116126"></a>

 For details about the ARM architecture, see  [Qemu ARM Virt HOWTO](https://gitee.com/openharmony/device_qemu/blob/master/arm_virt/README.md).

+For details about the Cortex-m4 architecture, see  [Qemu Cortex-m4 mps2-an386 HOWTO](https://gitee.com/openharmony/device_qemu/blob/master/arm_mps2_an386/README.md).

 For details about the RISC-V architecture, see  [Qemu RISC-V Virt HOWTO](https://gitee.com/openharmony/device_qemu/blob/master/riscv32_virt/README.md).